dettinjo/portfolio-photography/Readme.md

 ### Backend Setup (Strapi)

-The backend must be running first, as the frontend depends on its API.
+The backend must be running first, as the portfolio-photography depends on its API.
 These instructions assume you are running them from the `/backend` directory of the original project.

 1. Navigate into the `backend` directory.
     ```sh